conveyal/scenario-editor/docs/prepare-inputs/index.md

 ## Uploading a GTFS bundle

-Start by gathering :term:`GTFS` feeds for the transit agencies whose service will be included in your region.
-A _GTFS feed_ is a set of CSV files inside a `.zip` archive, and a _GTFS bundle_ is a set of one or more GTFS feeds.
+Start by gathering :term:`GTFS feeds<GTFS feed>` for the transit agencies whose service will be included in your region.
+A GTFS feed is a set of CSV files inside a `.zip` archive, and a :term:`GTFS bundle` is a set of one or more GTFS feeds.

-If you just created a new region, you will be prompted to upload a GTFS bundle.
+If you just created a new region, you will be prompted to upload a GTFS bundle:

+<span class="btn btn-success"><i class="fa fa-plus"></i> Create a bundle</span>

 Otherwise, you can click the database icon (<i class="fa fa-database"></i>) on the sidebar to access your GTFS Bundles at any time.

 First you need to assign your new bundle a name.
 We recommend staying organized by basing the name on the time period and/or services included such as "TTC&GO - June 2019".
 Next choose one or more .zip files to upload.
 You can select multiple GTFS feeds in the file dialogue by shift-clicking, control-clicking or command-clicking (depending on your browser/operating system).
 Finally, click the create button to confirm.